cohesity/cohesity-poshbot/README.md

 # Cohesity Poshbot - Beta
 # 1. Overview
-Cohesity Poshbot is a bot that uses the Poshbot framework to make Cohesity API calls in Slack or Teams
+Cohesity chatbot uses the Poshbot framework to perform Cohesity actions in Slack or Microsoft Teams

 # 2. Use Cases
 ## Slack